jorgef/engineeringladders/Developer.md

 * **Adopts**: actively learns and adopts the technology and tools defined by the team
 * **Designs**: designs and implements medium to large size features while reducing the system's tech debt
-* **Supports**: proactively supports other team members and helps them to be successful
+* **Supports**: learn quickly and starts to help other team members with their tasks by doing pair programming and understands the best way to solve a problem
-* **Enforces**: enforces the team processes, making sure everybody understands the benefits and tradeoffs
+* **Follows**: follows the team processes, delivering a consistent flow of features to production
 * **Subsystem**: makes an impact on one or more subsystems or team pods

 ## D3 - Developer 3